Cycling in Berkshire

 Cycling the quiet lanes around the lovely Thames towns of Pangbourne and Streatley – and exploring the Berkshire Downs west of them – is a delight too.
 There are many on-road routes to try round here, including the 140-mile Round Berkshire Cycle Route that makes a lovely long weekend tour.
 The Crown Estate Woodland near Bracknell and Windsor has some fine on and off-road cycling, with a good trail centre at Swinley Forest.

-Getting by bike around the big commuter and business towns of Reading and Slough (a good overnight option if doing the Thames Path) isn’t always so enjoyable, though there are plans for improvements – and at least train access there is easy.
-Finally, while you have to push your bike across the quaint bridge between Eton and Windsor, a bridge you certainly can cycle over though is Brunel’s historic Thames crossing in Maidenhead.
+Finally, getting by bike around the big commuter and business towns of Reading and Slough (a good overnight option if doing the Thames Path) isn’t always so enjoyable, though there are plans for improvements – and at least train access there is easy.

 Cycling groups and clubs in Berkshire

 Friendly, thriving club for all cyclists with regular rides and events